 To lock a Nest:

-• Select the Settings icon, scroll to the bottom and tap on Lock.
+• Select the Settings icon, scroll to the bottom and locate the function listed as Lock.

-• Enter a 4-digit pin number you can remember, and then enter it twice.
+• Enter a 4-digit pin number you can remember, and do so twice.

-• To lock your Nest in Heat or Cool mode, define your maximum and minimum temperature range and then tap Lock at the bottom of the screen.
+• For locking a Nest in Heat or Cool mode, select your maximum and minimum temperature range and then tap Lock at the bottom of the screen.

 For unlocking it, open the settings and choose Unlock.
-As soon as you've provided your 4-digit pin, the Nest will be unlocked.
+Once you enter your 4-digit pin, the Nest will be unlocked.

-8. Adjusting a Nest Thermostat from a Phone
+8. Controlling Your Nest Thermostat from Your Phone

-You can control the Nest through your Google Home app, accessible through your phone or other smart device, including a computer.
+A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone or other smart device, including a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:
+Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

-• Download the Google Home app or, with premium Nest models, the Nest app to your phone.
+• Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

-• Connect your Nest Thermostat.
+• Plug in your Nest Thermostat.

-• Access the Google Home app on your phone and follow the instructions to select your account, link to your new device and connect to Wi-Fi.
+• Start the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-As soon as you've connected the Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
+Once you’ve added your Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
 Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Setting a Nest Thermostat Schedule
+9. Making a Nest Thermostat Schedule

-Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
-More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.
+You can set a temperature schedule on a Nest Thermostat either on the device or on the Google Home app.
+More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, also can be controlled via the Nest app.

-• Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
-Then, tap Presets and select Edit.
+• Temperature Presets: If you prefer other basic preset options, open the Google Home app and select Thermostat.
+Then, tap Presets and choose Edit.
 After the changes are complete, select Done.

 10. Setting a Temperature Range on a Nest Thermostat

 You can set a temperature range on a Nest Thermostat in the Eco mode.
-A key part of this feature is the Nest's ability to adjust the temperature based on whether it detects you at home or not.
+Your Nest will adjust the temperature depending on if you're at home or away.

-To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and adjust them to your desired temperature.
 Once you're finished, select Done.

 12. How Do I Manually Control My Nest Thermostat?

-Take into account, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: